mrc-ide/spimalot/README.md

 [![R build status](https://github.com/mrc-ide/spimalot/workflows/R-CMD-check/badge.svg)](https://github.com/mrc-ide/spimalot/actions)
 <!-- badges: end -->

 This package exists to centralise much of our scripts around running [sircovid](https://github.com/mrc-ide/sircovid) on SPI-M data streams.
 As such the package will be of limited to use to people outside of our group.
-We make no effort to maintain backward compatiblity.
+We make no effort to maintain backward compatibility.

 ## Installation